EricWiener/ai-notes/content/Research-Papers/Understanding HTML with Large Language Models.md

 They found the T5-based models perform best because of their bidirectional encoder-decoder architecture.

 They created and open-sourced a large scale HTML dataset distilled and auto-labeled from [[Research-Papers/Datasets/CommonCrawl|CommonCrawl]].
+This dataset is used for description generation training.

 # Introduction
 They want to create an agent that can search for specific content or controls on a web page and navigate the site autonomously.

 It is common in NLP to take a LLM pretrained on a large text corpus and then fine tune or prompt the LLM on a task-specific dataset.
 They want to apply the same strategy to understanding HTML.
-### Operating on HTML
+# Operating on HTML
 ![[Research-Papers/understanding-html-with-large-language-models-srcs/understanding-html-with-large-language-models-20231201100155001.png|400]]

 In the example above, there are two `<input>` tags (one for email and one for password) and their corresponding labels are in a separate branch of the page.